 Simmonds himself describes his food as 'modern with flavours that come together perfectly on the plate without being over-complicated’.
 He enjoys exploring the occasional unusual flavour combination, though – Simmonds reports that the unlikely duo of foie gras and pistachio have made a dessert shine for him.

-The AA Guide has remarked on Simmonds's 'head-spinning depth and clarity of flavours', while the Good Food Guide states how he 'has perfected a culinary style full of understated personal flourishes'.
+The AA Guide has remarked on Simmonds's 'head-spinning depth and clarity of flavours', while the Good Food Guide states that he 'has perfected a culinary style full of understated personal flourishes'.

-Simmonds has contributed recipes for the second Great British Chefs app and you can see Simmonds in action on his own personal website.
+Simmonds has contributed recipes to many of the Great British Chefs apps and you can see Simmonds in action on his own personal website.

 Adam got through to the final banquet on Great British Menu 2014.